Avoiding infection: What to do at the doctor’s office

-As a parent, you might worry about whether your child can pick up germs in the doctor’s office that can make him sick.
-While this can happen, there are things you can do to reduce your child’s chance of catching an infection
+You might worry about whether your child can pick up an infection in the doctor’s office.
+While this can happen, there are things you can do to reduce your child’s chance of catching an infection.

-How can I help to prevent my child from catching an illness?
+How can I help protect my child from getting an infection?

-- Most infections are spread by hands.
-Washing your hands and your child’s hands is the best way to stop the spread of germs.
-When your child is old enough, teach him how and when to wash his hands.
-Find out if sinks or hand cleaner (such as or alcohol-based hand rinses or pre-moistened hand wipes).
+- Washing your hands and your child’s hands often is the best way to stop the spread of germs.
+When your child is old enough, teach her how and when to wash her hands with soap or a hand cleaner (such as an alcohol-based hand rinse or pre-moistened hand wipes).
 These are often available in doctor’s waiting rooms.
-You can also be prepared by carrying your own hand cleaner or wipes in case they are not.
+You can also be prepared by carrying your own hand cleaner or wipes to use when soap and water are not available.

 - after changing your child’s diaper or helping him to use the toilet,

-- after handling public telephones or other frequently touched objects in the waiting room.
+- after handling frequently touched items in the waiting room.

-- “Cough hygiene” (or cough etiquette) is also important to prevent the spread of infection.
+- “Cough hygiene” (or cough etiquette) also helps prevent the spread of infection.
 If your child has a cough or cold, cover his mouth and nose with tissues when he coughs or sneezes.
 If you have a cold, do the same.
-Some offices may provide masks for you—and your child if old enough—to wear if coughing.
-After cleaning your child’s nose or your own, put the used tissues into a garbage container (or a plastic bag if none is available), clean your hands and clean your child’s hands with soap or hand cleaner.
+Some offices will provide a mask for you—and your child if old enough—to wear if you are coughing.
+After cleaning your child’s nose or your own, put the used tissues into a garbage container (or a plastic bag if none is available), then wash your hands and wash your child’s hands with soap or hand cleaner.

-- Make sure that your child receives all of the routine immunizations at the right age.
+- Make sure that your child receives all routine immunizations at the right age.